-In general, first-line treatment of tuberculosis consists of combination therapy with isoniazid, rifampin (rifapentine and rifabutin under specific situations), pyrazinamide, and ethambutol.
-In the setting of drug resistance or intolerance to first line agents, second-line agents may be used (table 1).
-These include fluoroquinolones, injectable agents and less effective agents or drugs for which clinical data are sparse.
+In general, first-line treatment of tuberculosis (TB) consists of combination therapy with isoniazid, rifampin (rifapentine and rifabutin under specific situations), pyrazinamide, and ethambutol.
+In the setting of drug resistance or intolerance to first-line agents, second-line agents may be used (table 1).
+These include fluoroquinolones, injectable agents, and less effective agents or drugs for which clinical data are sparse.

 This topic will review pharmacologic issues related to use of second-line antituberculous drugs, with the exception of the fluoroquinolones and aminoglycosides (other than streptomycin); these are discussed separately.
 (See "Fluoroquinolones" and "Aminoglycosides".)

 The clinical approaches to treatment of tuberculosis and drug-resistant tuberculosis are discussed separately.
 (See "Treatment of pulmonary tuberculosis in HIV-negative patients" and "Treatment of pulmonary tuberculosis in the HIV-infected patient" and "Diagnosis, treatment, and prevention of drug-resistant tuberculosis", section on 'Clinical approach'.)

 INDICATIONS FOR USE